prantlf/graphviz-webcomponent/README.md

 The attribute `scale` sets the "zoom" level to the SVG content.
 It has to be convertible to a real number greater than `0`.
 Values in the interval `(0;1>)` decrease the image size, values greater than `1` increase it.
 The default value is `1`, which means the original size.
 The value can be convertent to percents of the original size by multiplying by `100`.

+#### Properties

+The property `graphCompleted` returns a promise with the result of the last rendering.
+If the rendering hasn't been finished yet, the promise will be pending.
+Whenever the `graphviz-graph` is being re-rendered again, the property `graphCompleted` will return a new promise.
+If rendering succeeds, the promise will be resolved with a string containing the SVG content.
+If rendering fails, the promise will be resolved with am object `{ message }` containing the error message.
+The property `graphCompleted` is an alternative to waiting for the event `render`.

 #### Events

 Whenever the SVG inside the `graphviz-graph` element is successfully updated, the custom event `render` with the SVG source as details will be triggered on the element.
 If the rendering fails, the custom event `error` with the `Error` instance as details will be triggered.